ffplayout/ffplayout/docs/preview_stream.md

 ```

-Now we need a systemd service, to startup SRS automatically.
+Now we need a systemd service to start SRS automatically.
 Create the file:

 **/etc/systemd/system/srs.service**